tkw1536/OpenMath-JSON/README.md

 # OpenMath-JSON

-A Work-In-Progress on an (as yet unofficial) OpenMath JSON Encoding
+A Proposal for an OpenMath JSON encoding -- see [schema/openmath.md](schema/openmath.md) for concrete examples and documentation.

-## File Structure
+The actual encoding can be found in [schema/openmath.d.ts](schema/openmath.d.ts).

-The type definition is in [schema/openmath.d.ts](schema/openmath.d.ts) as a TypeScript Defintion file.
+It is implemented as a set of TypeScript Definitions.
+This makes it extremely easy to use in existing TypeScript projects.

+For use in other languages, it can be compiled into a [JSON Schema](http://json-schema.org).
-A [JSON Schema](http://json-schema.org/) is automatically generated using [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).
+This is achieved using [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator).

-If [yarn](https://yarnpkg.com/en/) is installed, this can be automatically achieved using:
+If [yarn](https://yarnpkg.com/en/) is installed locally, this can be automatically achieved using:

 ```bash
 # To install ts-json-schema-generator